 Industrial Disease Compensation Claims

-A large number of personal injury compensation claims in Scotland don’t occur as a result of a one-off accident but instead, occur as a result of a person’s exposure to certain things during the course of their employment.
+A large number of personal injury compensation claims in Scotland don’t occur as a result of a one-off accident.
+Instead, a person’s exposure to certain things during the course of their employment can lead to industrial diseases or work-related illnesses.

-This can include being exposed to certain substances, such as dust fumes and chemicals, continually being exposed to a noisy environment or undertaking tasks which require the use of vibrating tools or repetitive processes.
+This can include being exposed to certain substances, such as dust fumes and chemicals, continually being exposed to a noisy environment or undertaking tasks which require the use of vibrating tools or repetitive processes at work.

 There are many types of industrial diseases or work-related illnesses and some of the most common are: